visheshsanghvi112/SportsTeamManagementFlutter/README.md

 2. Navigate to the project directory:

-3. Fetch dependencies using flutter pub get:
+3. Fetch dependencies using : flutter pub get

 ### Running the project
 1. Ensure that an emulator/device is running or connected to your machine.
-2. Run the project using Flutter:
+2. Run the project using Flutter